apache/druid/docs/api-reference/service-status-api.md

 ### Get Coordinator leader status

-#### URL
-<code class="getAPI">GET</code> `/druid/coordinator/v1/isLeader`

 Retrieves a JSON object with a `leader` key.
 Returns `true` if this server is the current leader Coordinator of the cluster.
 To get the individual address of the leader Coordinator node, see the [leader endpoint](#get-coordinator-leader-address).

-Use this endpoint as a load balancer status check when you only want the active leader to be considered in-service at the load balancer. /coo
+Use this endpoint as a load balancer status check when you only want the active leader to be considered in-service at the load balancer.

+#### URL

+<code class="getAPI">GET</code> `/druid/coordinator/v1/isLeader`

 #### Responses